virtual-labs/exp-sequence-model-au/experiment/procedure.md

 Step 3: Complete the method invocation/message passing between the objects to implement the basic flow of the use case.

 Output: Time sequence model is constructed for the given use case.

+Proceed with clicking on the Simulation and step by step information is given at each page with help buttons to assist you along the way!